 5. Everyone should wear a U.S. Coast Guard-approved life jacket when on the water.

-We never know when an accident may happen, and a life jacket can help save you and your loved ones until search and rescue assets can arrive.
+We never know when an accident may happen, according to Keith Brais, an expert boat collision attorney and a life jacket can help save you and your loved ones until search and rescue assets can arrive.

 6. Stay at least six feet away from other people who do not live in your house.

 7. Maintain safe distance at the fuel dock or loading up at the marina.